-A volleyball is a piece of equipment designed specifically for use on the various floors the game takes place on.
+A volleyball is a piece of volleyball equipment together with shoes, volleyball knee pads etc. Volleyball is designed specifically for use on the various floors the game takes place on.
 There are definite differences between a ball designed for court floor and for beach play.
 What is consistent is that the ball is round and usually has eighteen rectangular-like panels of leather—either synthetic or genuine—arranged on six different panels.
 This leather covering is wrapped around the bladder of the ball.
 What is interesting is that because of its design, it can take on many different exciting colors as dependent on the team using it.
 It has a distinct look, so you’ll know it is a volleyball ball, but it still has its own ability to be dressed in flair as needed.

 In 1947 France created the FIVB which was a governing body to dictate the rules and regulations.
 What that meant for the volleyball was it would be standardized throughout gameplay.
 Consider if different teams had different quality balls to play with.
 Even a slight difference in mass and flight ability can drastically change a player’s reaction and control.
 Try playing volleyball with a youth-sized ball and then a standard one.
 You can easily see right away how different they are.
 That’s not to say a smaller ball isn’t valued in the sport.
 They are great tools to use to start off the game.
 If you’re focusing your new player on learning control and going through drills, a lighter ball can help dramatically.
 Once they get to the big courts though, they have to transition to a standard ball and understand how to translate their skills to accommodate the greater size and weight.